PitLuk22/react-test-project-avito/README.md

 ( ***json-server*** is used here, don't forget to start it 😄)

-In order to start this project, first of all, you need run the next script - `json-server src/db.json` and then you should start `npm start`.
+In order to start this project, first of all, you need run the next script - `json-server src/db.json` and then you should run `npm start`.

 ## Getting Started with Create React App